mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

-1. How could you define a side effect?
+1. How would you define a side effect?

 A side effect is an action that's not directly working towards the main goal of a function.